Sharath424/Spring-Boot-2.7.8/README.md

 <br>

 <div style="font-size:18px; text-align:justify;">
-Let’s see what all beans are loaded at this point
+Let’s see what all beans are loaded at this point, Where are these beans defined? & How are these beans created?

-* Where are these beans defined? & How are these beans created?
+* In the below code, we can get to know the following points

 * That's the magic of Spring auto-configuration.